 RED CLAY RAMBLERS "Stolen Love" -- $12.95 per CD-R, which includes FREE SHIPPING to US locations.

 For international shipping see International Rates page.

-Customers will receive a cd-r of state of the art digitial remastering of the original unsealed vinyl LP, in a slim line jewel box with artwork, titles & running order, also links to liner notes & credits.
+Customers will receive a cd-r containing a state of the art digitial remastering of the original unsealed vinyl LP, in a slim line jewel box with titles & running order, also links to liner notes & credits.
 SUPERIOR SOUND QUALITY AND FIDELITY ARE GUARANTEED.

 Recorded at WDBS Studios, Durham, NC. l974.
 Originally released on Flying Fish Records, 1975.
 Cover art by Doug Johnson.
 Personnel: Mike Craver - piano, Bill Hicks - fiddle, Tommy Thompson - banjo, Jim Watson - mandolin.
 Songs include Yellow Rose of Texas, Big Sciota, Abe's Retreat, The Golden Vanity, Stolen Love,